Akwesasne Culture and Traditions

 Singing and dancing have been a major component of Akwesasne and Mohawk culture for centuries.
 There are social songs and dance and ceremonial songs and dance for traditional practices.
 A visitor might be able to see performances of social songs and dances at public gatherings that bring people together, such as those held at the Native North American Traveling College, the Akwesasne International Powwow, and other events.

 Prior to European contact, Mohawks made their clothing from materials they found in their environment such as animal hides.
-Historically, Mohawks wore little clothing on the hottest days of summer, but in the winter they wore buckskin and fur to protect from the cold.
+Historically, Mohawks wore little clothing on the hottest days of summer, but in the winter they wore buckskin and fur to protect themselves from the cold.
 After European contact and new materials were accessible, clothing changed into different fabrics and designs with symbols that stand for clans, Mother Earth, celestial bodies, plants and berries, and elements from the Creation Story.
 Traditional clothing today takes the form of ribbon dresses, skirts and shirts with different styles and colors.
 Mohawks mainly dress in casual, westernized clothing, sometimes wearing locally made clothing or jewelry.
 Ribbon shirts and ribbon dresses with leather moccasins are worn for special events or ceremonies.

-Moccasins have entered the mainstream shoe market today, but these comfortable slip-on shoes were first traditional Mohawk footwear.
+Moccasins have entered the mainstream shoe market today, but these comfortable slip-on shoes were the first traditional Mohawk footwear.
 They were initially made with strong leather stretched to become soft and typically decorated with beadwork and/or porcupine quills.

 During ceremonies, Mohawk men wear a kastowa, a fitted feather hat or headdress.
 They are usually adorned with an abundance of split turkey and/or ruffed grouse feathers, depending on the maker, and highlighted with three standing feathers from a bald eagle.
 Each nation of the Haudenosaunee has its own feather configuration for kastowas.